AlbaXIII/sinking-ships/README.md

 Most of the paremeters for the game loop are declared in the main function and then passed into the main game loop - including map size, max column and row size, , arrays managing occupied cells/attempts and the win threshold.

 When creating this project, the primary focus in my initial development time was to make sure that the innate functionality of all its constituent parts operate in a satisfactory manner.
 In the process of doing so, in its earliest incarnations, there was a lot of repeated code across the three map sizes that needed to be condensed.
-Whilst I am satisfied that the lions share of the project is laid out in a readable manner, there are sections that remain that I believe could have been better incorperated with more development time.
+Whilst I am satisfied that the lions share of the project is constructed out in a readable manner, there are sections that remain that I believe could have been better incorperated with more development time.

 ## **Future features**